achow101/btcinformation.org/_data/devdocs/en/guides/transactions.md

 <span id="locktime_parsing_rules">Locktime itself is an unsigned 4-byte integer which can be parsed two ways:</span>

 * If less than 500 million, locktime is parsed as a block height.
-The transaction can be added to any block which has this height or higher.
+The transaction can be added to any block higher than this height.

 * If greater than or equal to 500 million, locktime is parsed using the Unix epoch time format (the number of seconds elapsed since